klezhnin42/CNSE/README.md

 ## How to use:

-1. To use MPI version, one should use main_mpi.py, to use Pool parallelization - main.py.
-There, besides required libraries, we load all the information from initialization files (see init_*.py files), where we specify initial envelopes, their group velocities, frequencies, self-focusing and coupling constants.
-For instance, in main_mpi.py, we do `from init_scanwidth import *` to conduct a scan on pump laser pulse parameters, width and duration, for the fixed pump energy.
+1. To use the MPI version, one should use main_mpi.py, to use Pool parallelization - main.py.
+There, besides required libraries, we load all the information from initialization files (see init_*.py files), where we specify initial envelopes, their group velocities, frequencies, self-focusing, and coupling constants.
+For instance, in main_mpi.py, we do `from init_scanwidth import *` to conduct a scan on pump laser pulse parameters, width, and duration, for the fixed pump energy.
 Also, there are multiple interaction models that you should specify in the main.py or main_mpi.py files.
 These models are described in ~/source/driver.py.
 In short: `driver.Simulation` is used when you consider single seed-single pump simulation; `driver.SimulationTwoPump` is used when two pumps with independent beatings are considered; `driver.SimulationTwoPumpOneBeat` - when two pumps and a single beating (sum of beatings between seed and first pump and seed and second pump) are desired; `driver.SimulationMultiPumpMultiBeat` and `driver.SimulationMultiPump` - same as above but for an arbitrary number of pumps.

 2. MPI: here is an example of a Slurm submission script that works for Tiger cluster at Princeton University https://researchcomputing.princeton.edu/systems/tiger